A Max-Min Task Offloading Algorithm for Mobile Edge Computing Using Non-Orthogonal Multiple Access: Proposed Solution

-It is clear that the non-convexity of~\eqref{MEC:NOMA} is carried over into ~\eqref{eq:rate} and~\eqref{eq:ener}.
+For ease of description, we define $\mathbf{p}_{mj}\triangleq[P_{jj},P_{(j+1)j},\ldots,P_{mj}]\trans$ for $m\geq j$, which consists of the power allocation coefficients of $\mathrm{U}_{j}$ to $\mathrm{U}_{m}$ during $\bar{D}_{j}$, and $\mathbf{d}\triangleq[\bar{D}_{2},\bar{D}_{3},\ldots,\bar{D}_{M}]\trans$.
+It is obvious that the non-convexity of~\eqref{MEC:NOMA} is due to that of the objective in~\eqref{eq:MainObj}, and the constraint in~\eqref{eq:ener}.
+Let us consider an equivalent reformulation of \eqref{MEC:NOMA} given by It is clear that the non-convexity of~\eqref{MEC:NOMA} is carried over into ~\eqref{eq:rate} and~\eqref{eq:ener}.
 Let us focus on~\eqref{eq:rate} first.
-In light of successive convex approximation (SCA) method, to deal with~\eqref{eq:rate} we need to find \emph{a concave lower bound} of $N_{\text{off},m}$.
+In light of SCA method, to deal with~\eqref{eq:rate} we need to find \emph{a concave lower bound} of $N_{\text{off},m}$.
 In the related literature, a popular method is to introduce some auxiliary variables to make~\eqref{eq:rate} more tractable, which eventually increases the complexity of the convex subproblems.
 Instead, to approximate~\eqref{eq:rate} we present the following theorem. \begin{thm} For given $x_{0}\geq0$, $u_{0}\geq0$, and $v_{0}>0$, the inequality in~\eqref{eq:LB}, shown on the next page, holds for any $u\geq0$ and $v>0$.